Arizona Military Town hosts 29th Annual Veterans Day Parade.

 |0

-This work, Arizona Military Town hosts 29th Annual Veterans Day Parade.
-[Image 9 of 9], by Gabriel Betancourt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona Military Town hosts 29th Annual Veterans Day Parade., by Gabriel Betancourt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.